 What is the reader to think?

 True, in this novel, there is, as Mr. Cheong says, more going on than a simple case of vegetarianism.
 He informs us openly, blatantly what he beholds in Yeong-hye, and most of his views are without feeling, in fact, barbaric.
 Her human nature as a woman and wife is beyond his ken.
 Thus something beyond the normal person’s ability to comprehend is needed: Yeong-hye no longer fits in the mythology of human transformation.
 Perhaps it is the reader’s job to discover what the important point of this transformation might be.
-Art is surely intended to awaken us to new ways, vibrations of things to come.
+If it is a surreal delusion or hallucination, it is still necessary to analyse–psychoanalyse?–Yeong-hye’s illness, to grasp the meaning of her irrational desires.
+Art is surely intended to awaken us to new ways of thinking, to vibrations of things yet to come.
 How to explain the extreme antipathy towards her, of her husband, her family and other members of society?
 How does one resolve the ongoing rounds of violence of power figures’ exploitation and impairment of the vulnerable person’s life?
 The estrangement forced upon her takes on the appearance of an allegorical hatred.
 Why cannot Yeong-hye have control of her own body and do with it as she pleases?